mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_4/README.md

 Just like in the previous section, this starts the server with 1 CPU core.

-4. At this point the server is loaded and you should be able to access the application from your host web browser by loading "localhost:8080/sample".
-Verify the server page loads.

-5. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
+4. (Ignore step 4 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
 Run the following command in another terminal window:

-	$ podman exec -it --network=host workshop/main /bin/bash
+	$ podman exec --privileged -it workshop-main /bin/bash

 This will connect to the running workshop container so that you can run another command there while the tomcat server is running.

-6. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Use podman stats to observe the memory use of the container.
+Use podman stats to observe the memory use of the container.
 	$ podman stats

+5. Review the memory use for the server

-This command shows various statistics about all containers running within the main workshop container.
+The podman stats command shows various statistics about all containers running within the main workshop container.
 For example, you should see something like:

 	ID            NAME                CPU %      MEM USAGE / LIMIT  MEM %       NET IO      BLOCK IO    PIDS        CPU TIME    AVG CPU % ef1846553ffb  tomcat_semeru.noscc 41.53%     41.73MB / 2.047GB  2.04%       0B / 0B     0B / 0B     35          2.011569s   41.53%

 which shows the Tomcat server you started in step 3 running with only 42MB of memory.
 Compared to